 - Orient the device so that the user can clearly see the screen and their eyes are within the Track Status box as shown above.
 If the user’s head is tilted left or right, the device should also be tilted to match.

 - If they are in a reclined position such as a chair that tilts or in bed, position the device higher using a mounting system such as a floor stand.

 Tip: Open Track Status at the beginning of the day/session and periodically throughout to check the user’s position and adjust the device position accordingly.

 - Calibrate using your preferred eye tracking software.
 A perfect calibration score is not required to use eye tracking effectively!

-Most glasses and contact lenses can be used when eye tracking.
+- Most glasses and contact lenses can be used with eye tracking.
 Ensure that you calibrate with your glasses on, as the calibration will be different with and without.
 Larger lenses and frameless or partly frameless styles are best as they are less likely to block the eye.
 Frames that are sparkly or extremely shiny should be avoided.

-Some users naturally have droopy eyelids, which can interfere with eye tracking if the device is in a low position.
+- Some users naturally have droopy eyelids, which can interfere with eye tracking if the device is in a low position.
 Try raising the device so that the user is looking straight ahead at the screen.
-This lifts the upper eyelid, so that the eye tracker can see the pupil more consistently.
+This lifts the upper eyelid, so that the eye tracker can see the pupil more consistently